 PEAK DINING OPTIONS

-If you’re looking for a snow destination with rich history, one-of-a-kind dining experiences, breathtaking mountain top views, and fun for the whole family, Breckinridge is the vacation spot for you.
+If you’re looking for a snowy destination with a rich history, one-of-a-kind dining experiences, breathtaking mountain top views, and fun for the whole family, Breckinridge is the place for you.
 Enjoy beginner and advanced snow activities, guided tours, and more at this quaint yet exciting Colorado town.
-Book one of AvantStays Breckenridge properties to experience everything this place has to offer.
+Book one of AvantStay’s Breckenridge properties to experience everything this idyllic town has to offer.